 The Jill Roberts Inflammatory Bowel Disease Center is one of the nation’s leading multidisciplinary centers for the diagnosis, comprehensive care and innovative treatment of patients with IBD.

-Set to open in 2018, the David H. Koch building will be a new 750,000-square foot facility that will offer a range of services, including a new space dedicated to multidisciplinary care for digestive diseases and endoscopy.
+The David H. Koch building opened in April 2018.
+A new 750,000-square foot facility, it offers a range of services, including a new space dedicated to multidisciplinary care for digestive diseases and endoscopy.